FionaHM/burger/README.md

 * USE:
 A use request is set to that any url that does not have a pre-specified route will result in the home page being served.
 The homepage is populated with the burger data from the database by calling a function in the data model burger.burgers().
-The results of this call are redendered to the page a used in the index.handlebars view.
+The results of this call are redendered to the page used in the index.handlebars view.

 ##   Data: